 1.2 We hereby grant you a revocable, worldwide, non-exclusive, non-transferable licence to use the Software for an agreed period of time, upon the terms and conditions of this Licence Agreement.
 References to the “Software” in this Licence Agreement includes all, or any parts, of the suite of Software that you have purchased from time to time.

-1.3 Subject to adherence of the payment terms contained in the Order Form we will continue to grant you access to and use of the Software and Documentation and such right of use will be limited to the planning and running of your email, SMS, and other digital marketing campaigns on your behalf or on behalf of your clients (the “Purpose”) and for an agreed period of time, as set out in the Order Form, on the basis of a revocable, non-exclusive and non-transferable licence (the “Licence”).
+1.3 Subject to adherence of the payment terms contained in the Customer Agreement we will continue to grant you access to and use of the Software and Documentation and such right of use will be limited to the planning and running of your email, SMS, and other digital marketing campaigns on your behalf or on behalf of your clients (the “Purpose”) and for an agreed period of time, as set out in the Customer Agreement, on the basis of a revocable, non-exclusive and non-transferable licence (the “Licence”).
 Except as expressly permitted by this Licence Agreement you shall not use the Software or the Documentation for any purpose other than the Purpose.

 1.5 Unless otherwise agreed in writing by us, you agree not resell, loan, rent, pledge, assign, sub-licence or otherwise transfer the Software or any rights granted under this Licence Agreement in particular the Licence without our prior written consent.

-1.7 You will comply with any additional restrictions or terms stipulated in the Order Form.
+1.8 You will comply with any additional restrictions or terms stipulated in the Customer Agreement.
 We reserve the right upon reasonable notice to update our Licence Agreement.

-1.8 Your use of the Software may be disrupted due to necessary Software upgrades and/or modifications to the Software but may also result from necessary server downtime and general maintenance of our system.
-We will notify you of such intended disruptions.
+1.9 Your use of the Software may be disrupted due to necessary Software upgrades and/or modifications to the Software but may also result from necessary server downtime and general maintenance of our system.
+We will notify you of such intended disruptions, and shall use all reasonable endeavours to limit such disruption and the amount of downtime to the minimum period of time.

-1.9 The Licence granted to you by clause 1.3 will last until this Licence Agreement is terminated in accordance with clause 10.
+1.10 The Licence granted to you by clause 1.3 will last until this Licence Agreement is terminated in accordance with its terms or the Customer Agreement (previously Terms of Business).